SpongePowered/SpongeDocs/source/plugin/commands/childcommands.rst

         .build();

-Instead of registering them to the event, child commands are registered on their parent command using the :javadoc:`Command.Builder#child(Command, String, String...)` method.
+Instead of registering them to the event, child commands are registered on their parent command using the :javadoc:`Command.Builder#addChild(Command, String, String...)` method.
 They are registered with a list of aliases.
 The first alias supplied is the primary one and will appear in the usage message.

 .. code-block:: java